tensorflow/docs/site/en/api_docs/python/tf/compat/v1/lookup/StaticVocabularyTable.md

-String to Id table wrapper that assigns out-of-vocabulary keys to buckets.
+String to Id table that assigns out-of-vocabulary keys to hash buckets.

 Inherits From: [`StaticVocabularyTable`](../../../../tf/lookup/StaticVocabularyTable.md)